Skip to content

 Google Tag Manager Integration - Triggering

-After creating, editing and saving the two tags to load the INFOnline Measurement Manager and execute commands, it is time to publish our container.
+After we created, edited and saved the two tags to load the INFOnline Measurement Manager (web) and execute commands, it is time to publish our container.

-If you haven't already done so, you need to integrate the Google Tag Manager into your website.
-To do this, please click on the container id (GTM-XXXX) on the right side of your workspace screen in the Google Tag Manager.
+If you haven't already done so, you need to integrate the Google Tag Manager on your website.
+For this please click on the container ID (GTM-XXXX) on the right side of your Workspace screen in the Google Tag Manager.
 A popup will show up with code snippets and instructions.
-Please follow the instructions to integrate the code snippets into your website.
+Please follow the instructions to integrate the code snippets on your website.

 Google Tag Manager Integration - Code Snippet